What To Do If Your Loved One Was Killed in a Fatal Car Accident And The Insurance Company Wants You to Settle Your Claim

 Furthermore, a wrongful death claim is easier to win than a murder case since the plaintiff (which would be the family or legal guardian of the deceased) does not have to prove the defendant (which is the suspected individual thought to be responsible for the fatal crash) guilty beyond all reasonable doubt, as required by law in a murder case.
 And even if the individual suspected of causing the fatal crash is acquitted, as in the O.J.
 Simpson murder trial, the victim’s family can still file for a wrongful death action and seek payment for damages in money.

-What Kind of Damages Can I Sue For In a Wrongful Death Claim
+Understanding the Types of Damages You Can Pursue in a Wrongful Death Claim

 Claim Damages sought for in Nevada Wrongful Death suits after a Fatal Car Accident can include the following: